Module Aims

 Teaching Strategy

 A combination of lectures, facilitated classroom discussions, and applied workshops will be provided.
 The lectures will provide overviews of key principles, interlaced with classroom discussions.
 The students will be provided with recommended reading for each module component.
-The practical workshops will take a variety of forms including data collection on students themselves, group work involving data analysis and class-wide discussions on interpretation of findings and more general topics.
+The practical workshops will take a variety of forms including data collection on students themselves, group work involving data analysis and class-wide discussions on interpretation of findings.

 Assessment